-- Compress VBI option.
+- 73GB media drive support.
+You can now use 73GB media drives in your RAID storage units.
+The Profile XP System Guide provides information on storage capacities using 73GB drives.
+Please note that you must use only one size of drive (18, 36, or 73GB) in all the RAID chassis attached to a Profile XP Media Platform.
+You may not mix drive capacities. - Compress VBI option.
 If you select the Compress VBI option in the Channel Configuration dialog box in Configuration Manager, all VBI information is compressed along with the active video.
 480 lines are compressed for 525/60, 576 lines for 625/50. - Improved RS-422 device driver.
 This new device driver corrects several problems found in earlier versions of the driver.
 The new device driver is pre-installed on new systems.
-If you're installing Version 4.0.10 on an existing system, you should update your RS-422 device driver as described in "Updating the RS-422 interface board device driver" on page 15. - Redundant RAID controller.
+If you're installing Version 4.0.16 on an existing system, you should update your RS-422 device driver as described in "Updating the RS-422 interface board device driver" on page 16. - Redundant RAID controller.
 The optional second RAID controller in a Fibre Channel RAID storage chassis can be used as a redundant controller.
 Please refer to the Profile XP System Guide for information on connecting and using the redundant RAID controller. - RAID hot spares.
 You can designate some of the drives in your Fibre Channel RAID storage system as hot spares.
 The Profile XP System Guide provides complete instructions on setting up and using hot spare drives.
 As noted in the Profile XP System Guide, hot spares are only available to the RAID controller to which they are connected.
 If you connect more than one PFC 500 to your Profile XP system, you should configure hot spares for each RAID controller (PFC 500). - New RAID microcode.
 The Configuration Manager File System command lets you update the microcode (operating software) on your PFC 500 Fibre Channel RAID storage units. - Remote operation.
-Profile XP System Software 4.0.10 can be installed on any PC running Windows NT 4.0.
+Profile XP System Software 4.0.16 can be installed on any PC running Windows NT 4.0.
 This allows you to use Configuration Manager on a PC to manage several Profile XP Media Platforms.
-You can also run the optional Profile Tool Box (List Manager and Tool Box Editor) and TimeDelay applications on a PC, provided you first install Profile XP System Software 4.0.10.
+You can also run the optional Profile Tool Box (List Manager and Tool Box Editor) and TimeDelay applications on a PC, provided you first install Profile XP System Software 4.0.16. - New System Processor board.
+This new board replaces the previous system processor, which has been discontinued.
+Please refer to "New system processor board" on page 13 for more information.